 Electric truck pricing is based on truck OEM estimates and on examples in the California HVIP program and the New York Truck Voucher Incentive program.
-The New York program lists the retail price of BYD and TransPower Class 8 trucks at \$300,000 to \$350,000.98 The California program does not list a retail price for these vehicles, but program rules limit the maximum amount of the truck incentives to approximately \$150,000 and cannot fund more than the incremental cost of the vehicle.
-BYD's Class 8 truck currently qualifies for this maximum incentive.99 This implies that the incremental cost would be at least \$150,000 and would place the minimum sales price for these trucks at approximately \$260,000 (pre-tax).
+The New York program lists the retail price of BYD and TransPower Class 8 trucks at \$300,000 to \$350,000.
+The California program does not list a retail price for these vehicles, but program rules limit the maximum amount of the truck incentives to approximately \$150,000 and cannot fund more than the incremental cost of the vehicle.
+BYD's Class 8 truck currently qualifies for this maximum incentive.
+This implies that the incremental cost would be at least \$150,000 and would place the minimum sales price for these trucks at approximately \$260,000 (pre-tax).
 One surveyed truck OEM indicated a typical sale price of \$300,000 for an electric Class 8 truck.
 It must be noted that the pricing indicated above is representative of older models.
 For example, BYD recently updated the specifications of its 8TT model to a 435 kWh battery pack, a significant increase over the 188-kWh battery pack referenced in the HVIP program.
-The \$300,000 price point appears to apply to the new 8TT model and larger battery pack as well as the older models.
+BYD notes that the \$300,000 price point does not apply to the new 8TT model, but that pricing has not yet solidified for the new model.
+In lieu of current pricing for the new 8TT, this assessment continues to use the prior price point, recognizing that this may be lower or higher than the actual pricing when it is announced.

 The baseline battery-electric truck configuration considered in this feasibility assessment is equipped with a 435 kWh battery pack capable of a 207-mile range at an energy consumption rate of 2.1 kWh/mile.
-This is sufficient range to serve the average truck working a single shift, but it is well below the 600-mile range needed to serve the BAT specification.
+This is sufficient

+&lt;sup>99 "NYSEV-VIF 'All-Electric' Vehicle Eligibility List", Truck-VIP.ny.gov, https://truck-vip.ny.gov/NYSEV-VIF-vehicle-list.php range to serve the average truck working a single shift, but it is well below the 600-mile range needed to serve the BAT specification.
 To meet this specification, an electric truck would need an estimated 1,260 kWh of battery capacity.
 No electric truck is currently commercially available with such range.
 To estimate the purchase price of an electric truck with a 600-mile range, it is assumed that the primary driver of incremental cost would be the incremental cost of the larger battery pack.
 There is very little literature or available data on heavy-duty vehicle battery pack costs.
-NREL estimated the cost of heavy-duty battery packs by applying a 1.5 cost multiplier to the projected cost of light-duty battery packs.100 Approximate values of the battery pack price projections from the NREL study are shown in Figure 12.
+NREL estimated the cost of heavy-duty battery packs by applying a 1.5 cost multiplier to the projected cost of light-duty battery packs.
+Approximate values of the battery pack price projections from the NREL study are shown in Figure 12.
 In the 2020 timeframe, heavy-duty battery pack costs are estimated at \$370/kWh.
 To produce a truck with a 1,260-kWh battery pack would require adding 825 kWh of capacity to the baseline electric truck configuration, at an estimated cost of \$305,000.
 This would result in an estimated purchase price of \$605,000 for a battery-electric truck with sufficient range to meet the BAT specification.